Use WooCommerce to Sell ‘Build Your Own’ Products: Veg Boxes, Hampers & More!

-- Build a burrito website – choose your fillings, choose extras and sides.
+- Build a burrito website – choose your fillings, choose extras, and sides.

-Create your own hamper
+2. Create your own gift hamper

 There’s something depressing about buying a hamper as a gift when you don’t get to choose what’s in it!
-Whether you’re buying a food, beauty or gift hamper, it’s far better to build your own hamper with items that you you know loved one will enjoy.
+Whether you’re buying a food, beauty or gift hamper, it’s far better to build your own hamper with items that you know your loved one will enjoy.

-Sell meat or vegetable boxes with WooCommerce
+3. Custom meat or vegetable boxes with WooCommerce

 The meat and vegetable box industry is growing rapidly as more and more people discover the benefits of local and organic food.